LilypadGames/Froguelite/.github/README.md

 Typescript is easy to develop with, as it is essentially just Javascript with type-safety.
 This project uses the Phaser game framework which makes it really easy to use JS knowledge to make a game for the web, and with the Tauri framework, we can then easily wrap web apps into a standalone cross-platform desktop app.

-You can clone this repository, make changes, and then submit a push request.
+You can clone this repository, make changes, and then submit a pull request.
 Reach out to me on Discord (Dan Mizu#8420) if you are interested or have absolutely ANY questions.

 1. **Install Node.js/npm, Rust, and Visual Studio Code**